oat-sa/taohub-articles/forge/Documentation for core components/internationalization.md

 <!--
 parent: 'Documentation for core components'
 created_at: '2011-03-04 17:42:01'
+updated_at: '2018-11-01 14:21:00'
 authors:
     - 'Christophe Noel'
+contributors:
+    - 'Martin Nicholson'
 tags:
     - 'Documentation for core components'
 -->

 # Internationalization (i18n)

 > The TAO application comes up with utilities to translate its Graphical User Interface and Models.
-The application can be translated in any language that can be written using [Unicode](http://www.unicode.org) (with UTF-8 encoding).
+The application can be translated into any language that can be written using [Unicode](http://www.unicode.org) (with UTF-8 encoding).

 ## Extension Locales